Lotfi-AL/MusicQuiz/README.md

 Unfortunately the process is a bit convoluted.

-Follow these steps:
+Follow these steps for frontend unit tests:
 1. Go to `/frontend` and alter `tsconfig.json`'s jsx field from `preserved` to `react`.'
 2. Run: `docker-compose up backend`.
 3. Open a new terminal and navigate to `frontend`.
 4. Run `npm run test`.

-This should run all the tests.
+Follow these steps to run backend API tests:
+1. Go to the root folder of the project.
+2. Run `docker-compose -docker-compose.yml -f test-compose.yml up --abort-on-container-exit test-backend`

 # <center>Project 3, Search</center>